Evernote/android-job/FAQ.md

 ### I cannot override the Application class.
 How can I add my `JobCreator`?

 There is an alternative.
-You can register a `BroadcastReceiver` to get notified that you should add your `JobCreator` like the following:
+You can register a `BroadcastReceiver` to get notified about that you should add your `JobCreator`, e.g.

 ```xml
 <receiver